 On the unlicensed 869 MHz frequency band, there is a limitation in the duty cycle in Europe.
-Without Listen Before Talk, the channel can be used for transmissin for 36 seconds with 1 hour (1% of 3600 seconds) only.
-If a weather station wants to send its measured value every second, this leads to 10 […]
+Without Listen Before Talk, the channel can be used for transmissin for only 36 seconds per 1 hour (1% of 3600 seconds).
+If a weather station wants to send its measured value every second, this leads to a […]

 OBU (On Board Unit) and short-range radios An inexpensive trailer detection on 2400 MHz radio modules is indeed already published. http://www.gsm-modem.de/M2M/m2m-faq/trailer-detection-active-rfid/ Through the use of ICs, which were developed for consumer products, the bill of materials is very low.
 Last week, a GSM / ISM Bridge required based on Linux.
 A GPS module is also […]

 The ME50-169 Wireless M-Bus radio module featuring 25 mW output power This license free radio module was specifically designed for meter reading in the 169 MHz band.
 The M-Bus (Meter-Bus) is a European standard for remote reading of meters for electricity, gas and water.
 It started as a wired bus and was later on converted […]

 ANT+, Bluetooth, Bluetooth Low Energy, ZigBee – each technology has it market First of all I would like to mention, that I am supporting all RF technologies (Buetooth,Bluetooth Low Energy, ANT+, Gazel and ZigBee) mentioned in the text as below.
 Every technology has its market.
 1. Qualification cost comparison ANT+, Bluetooth, Bluetooth Low Energy, ZigBee […]